I'm gonna be real. I made this costume about 80% because Laura wanted me to, and about 20% because I just wanted to wear a fur bikini.

 The log was made from, well, a log - but I glued bark from a different kind of tree to simulate the knobbly texture.
 I built the broken nub of the branch onto the log base, as no tree has a branch growing inward as the animators drew it.

-I wore the costume to a "cosplay in the park" event for a test, and didn't properly curl the hair for that test (not enough time) but for the second wearing, I spent the 4 - 6 hours that were needed to curl and style the wigs (I had two layered on to.
+I wore the costume to a "cosplay in the park" event for a test, and didn't properly curl the hair for that test (not enough time) but for the second wearing, I spent the 4 - 6 hours that were needed to curl and style the wigs (I had two layered on top of each other).

 Photos by Stephen Orser.